Promenade (dance move): Variations on the promenade

 The caller may require the dancers to travel clockwise around the ring by calling a wrong way promenade (as couples) or single wrong way promenade (as individuals).

 A scatter promenade is a gimmick call where all the couples on the dance floor promenade randomly, until they are typically instructed to make either a group of four with another, usually closest, couple or a group of eight with three other nearby couples.
 This functions as a social mixer forcing dancers to form new squares.

 A star promenade is an entirely different call but nevertheless part of the family.
 It consists of four dancers in the center of the set making a star configuration, with their centermost arms up like the spokes of a wheel, or the ribbons of a maypole.
-They walk forward counter-clockwise.
+They walk forward counterclockwise.
 Their outermost arms are wrapped around a partner's waist who walks alongside of them.